mWater/minimongo/README.md

 Autoselection is possible with `utils.autoselectLocalDb(options, success, error)`. success is called with the selected database.

+[sqlite plugin](https://github.com/xpbrew/cordova-sqlite-storage) is also supported when available, activate sqlite plugin with option {storage: 'sqlite'} in utils.autoselectLocalDb

 ## Usage

 Minimongo is designed to be used with [browserify](http://browserify.org/) or Webpack